 In the recruiting process, various methodologies should be applied.
 So as to get a clear insight into the candidate’s qualities and skills.
 It works better than just looking at the candidate’s resume alone.

 5. Hire interns

 A lot of companies hire interns.
 As interns had worked with you, you may be aware of their talents, strengths, weakness, ability, intelligence, and social skills. after monitoring their progress you will know much better about them, on the other side you don’t know anything about the candidate you just met and took an interview.
 By this, you will also save a lot of time, effort, and risk associated with the hiring process.

 6. Don’t forget social media

 It’s not surprising that 90% of companies recruit through social media like Facebook, LinkedIn, Twitter, etc. Almost 45% of the fortune 500 companies list job openings on social media itself.
-Apart from this social media can tell u a lot about a candidate and this can be helpful for making hiring decisions of a particular person.
+Apart from this social media can tell u a lot about a candidate and this can help make hiring decisions of a particular person.